Art-n-MathS/DASOS/Readme.txt

 -volume <volumeFileName>       loads an exported volume instead of reading a
                                LAS or pulsewave file

+-vols <dir                     loads all the exported volume that are inside
+                               the given directory "dir".
+This option must and only be used for generating 3D priors

 -vl <voxelLength>              The length of the voxels in meters.
 Default
                                value is 2.5m